-As the name might imply, this model comes with a 10″ HD touchscreen console for iFit streaming, but there’s more going on than immediately meets the eye.
+As the name might imply, this model comes with a 10″ HD tilting touchscreen console that makes it well-equipped for accessing all the workouts iFit has to offer.

-Under the hood, the EXP 10i is rocking a 3.5 CHP motor that can reach a top speed of 12 mph and a max incline of 12% (as well as a decline angle of -3% for downhill training).
+Under the hood, the EXP 10i comes with a 2.75 CHP motor that can reach a top speed of 10 mph and a max incline of 12%.

-But if you’re looking for a streaming treadmill in this price range, it’s easily one of the best options.
+All things considered, if you’re looking for a streaming treadmill in this price range, the New EXP 10i is easily one of the best options.

 But I’m getting a little ahead of myself here.

 In this review, I’ll be going over everything this treadmill does and doesn’t have going for it – I’ll also try to compare it to some of the other top treadmills in its price range so you can see how it measures up.

 After reading, you’ll know whether or not the New EXP 10i is the best option for your home gym.

 The New EXP 10i doesn’t come with the largest running surface or strongest motor, but if you’re looking for a reasonably-priced streaming treadmill, it’s still got a lot to offer.